UP-FacE: User-predictable Fine-grained Face Shape Editing: Experiments

-Overall, the examples in \Cref{fig:teaser} and \Cref{fig:progressive_edits} show that our method is able to perform localised and precise face editing for a large variety of facial features.
-While the semantic face features defined in \Cref{tbl:measure_definitions} only relate a small number of landmarks to each other, we are able to accurately model complex face dynamics.
+Overall, the examples in \Cref{fig:teaser} and \Cref{fig:progressive_edits} show that our method can perform localised and precise face editing for many facial features.
+While the semantic face features defined in \Cref{tbl:measure_definitions} only relate a small number of landmarks to each other, we can model complex face dynamics accurately.
 For example, while the definition for \textit{mouth openness} only relates the y-coordinate of two landmarks from the centre of the mouth, the progressive editing results for this feature in \Cref{fig:progressive_edits} show how the whole mouth opens naturally.
 We hypothesise that the main reason for the effectiveness of our semantic face features is within the implicit biases and correlations learned by the StyleGAN2 model.
 To move the two landmarks used for \textit{mouth openness} apart, \methodName\ learns to open the whole mouth as this is the only possibility given the learned human face distribution of StyleGAN2.